 Joan writes both fiction and nonfiction for children and young adults.
 The author of over 20 books for young people, she is a journalist, writing teacher, and 2015 graduate of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts.
-She prides herself in writing reader-friendly prose about people, events, and high-interest topics like ghosts and mummies.
+Praised by School Library Journal for her "breezy style," she prides herself in writing reader-friendly prose for children and teens.

 YOUNG ADULT NOVEL

 This hi-lo novel published in 2013 explores the controversial topic of teen pregnancy.
 Free wants to live up to her name and become the lead singer in a girl rock band.
 When she falls for her guitar teacher, things get messy.
 Then, when she’s not careful, things gets worse.
 Free's journey explores difficult issues about relationships, empowerment, and family support.

 Joan enjoys making her books entertaining for readers.
 Joan's hi-lo titles from Capstone Press such as The Kids' Guide to Mummies and The World's Most Famous Ghosts reflect her interest in the wacky and weird.
 To order Ghoulish Ghost Stories from Amazon.com, click on the image of the book.